aimerykong/deepPollen/README.md

 3. [**Testing**](./demo_step003_testing) shows how we run the trained models during testing.
 The three types of trained models can be downloaded in the [google drive](https://drive.google.com/open?id=1Qx5tEvGN5OKvTUt1s9u3a8LL4STXuHjt).
 Please put them under "./demo_step003_training/models" to run them.

-## To cite

-Please refer to our paper for details:

-    @article{deepPollen,
-      title={Improving the Taxonomy of Fossil Pollen using Convolutional Neural Networks and Superresolution Microscopy}, author={Romero, Ingrid C. and Kong, Shu and Fowlkes, Charless C. and Jaramillo, Carlos and Urban, Michael A. and Oboh-Ikuenobe, Francisca and D’Apolito, Carlos and Punyasena, Surangi W.}, journal={Proceedings of the National Academy of Sciences (PNAS)}, year={2020}
-    }

 #
 ###